 - Weather protection: Three cameras have built-in weather protection so you can use them outside your home: Kami Wire-Free Outdoor Camera, Kami Doorbell Camera, and YI Outdoor Security Camera.

-The YI Dome Camera U is one of our favorite security cameras, thanks to its privacy mode, which allows you to hide the lens behind a physical privacy shutter.
+The YI Dome Camera is one of our favorite security cameras, thanks to its privacy mode, which allows you to hide the lens behind a physical privacy shutter.
 This is great for folks that want a little more control over what the camera sees and don't plan to use the camera continually.

 We also like that this pan-tilt camera can look around the room for movement—you don't need to point it anywhere specific in this mode since it patrols for you.
 After spotting movement, the camera's motion tracking follows the subject—like an unwelcome guest or seeing where your cat prowls during the night.
 Both of these features are common in pan-tilt cameras, like the Wyze Cam Pan.

 Because this is a newer YI cam, it can also use AI smart detection to categorize videos with faces, people, pets, and sounds for easy review later.
-It offers clear 1080p resolution day and night, though it lacks the color night vision of Reolink and Wyze's latest products.
+It offers clear 1296p resolution day and night, though it lacks the color night vision of Reolink and Wyze's latest products.

-Kami Wire-Free Outdoor Camera: Wireless pick
+2. Kami Wire-Free Outdoor Camera: Best wire-free camera

 The Kami Wire-Free Outdoor Camera skips the power outlet and cord in favor of rechargeable batteries.
 Unlike the proprietary battery packs most other battery-powered security cameras use, the Kami Wire-Free uses four 18650-type lithium-ion batteries.
 These high-power batteries are popular in flashlights and RC cars, making it easy to buy spares from various third-party brands.